opengeospatial/geoparquet/format-specs/geoparquet.md

 Due to the large number of CRSes available and the difficulty of implementing all of them, we strongly encourage the first implementing [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84).

-Data that is better served in particular projections can choose to use an alternate coordinate reference system.
+Users are recommended to store their data in EPSG:4326 for it to work with the widest number of tools.
+But data that is better served in particular projections can choose to use an alternate coordinate reference system.
+We expect many tools will support alternate CRS's, but encourage users to check.

 #### encoding